DETAILED ACTION

 Generally, it is prima facie obvious to select a known material for incorporation into a composition, based on its recognized suitability for its intended use.
 See MPEP 2144.07.
 The composition of Nakatsu et al. may be used in oral care compositions such as toothpaste.
 It would have been obvious to one of ordinary skill in the art at the time the invention was filed to have used WS-12, 1,2-octanediol, silica and glycerin in the compositions of Nakatsu et al. for their suitability as a flavor, a sugar substitute, an abrasive and a humectant, respectively, in toothpaste compositions.

-In the case where the claimed ranges "overlap or lie inside ranges disclosed by the prior art" a prima facie case of obviousness exists.
-See MPEP 2144.05.
+A prima facie case of obviousness exists where the claimed ranges or amounts do not overlap with the prior art but are merely close.
 Nakatsu discloses vanillyl butyl ether is present in the composition from fraction (1/200) to 1 times the amount of the cooling agent on a weight basis.
-This overlaps the ratio of 5:60 to 10:60.
+This is close to the ratio of 7:60 to 9:60.
+One of ordinary skill in the art would reasonably conclude that the compositions of Nakatsu would have similar properties as that of the instant claims.
 Therefore the range of Nakatsu makes the range of the instant claims obvious.

 Response to Arguments